ky-ler/StayAwake/README.md

 # StayAwake

-- Prevent your display from going to sleep
+- Prevent your computer from going to sleep

 - Created for Windows